chutetearer/Getting-and-Cleaning-Data/README.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in the previous step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 **A slightly different order has been applied here:**
+- Training and test data sets were kept separate for as long as possible.
+- Descriptive names for the activities were applied separately to both data sets before any merging with the feature data sets were done.
+- Subject and activity columns were cast to factors.
+- Feature data sets were treated apart.
+The column names were added to both data sets and subsequently the non-desired columns were removed from both data sets.
+- The training and test feature data sets were merged with the corresponding subject/activity data sets.
+- And finally the training data set was merged with the test data set.
+- The tidy data set with the average of each variable for each activity and each subject was then derived from the merged data set.

+**Below follows a more detailed description of the merge operation:**
 - Read **subject_train** and **subject_test** data.
   - train <- read.table("train/subject_train.txt")
   - test <- read.table("test/subject_test.txt")